scuzzydude/asimov/asimov.md

 The Cougars made it to the final four all three years Olajuwon played for the Cougars, though they did not win a championship.
 In 1984 Olajuwon declared for the draft, knowing the Houston Rockets had a 50% chance of landing the first pick.

 And they did.
-Hakeem Olajuwon was the first pick of the 1984 draft, without a doubt, the most talented draft in NBA history, both before and since.[^35] Hakeem joined second year player Ralph Sampson to form the Twin Towers.
+Hakeem Olajuwon was the first pick of the 1984 draft, one of the most talented drafts in NBA history.[^37] Hakeem joined second year player Ralph Sampson to form the Twin Towers.
 Two years later, Hakeem and Ralph took the Rockets to the Finals against the Boston Celtics, were they lost in six games.

 The Rockets lost Ralph Sampson due to injury and rebuild the team around Olajuwon.
+There were several years of mediocre Rockets ball, and supreme dominance by Olajuwon.
+It took several injuries, a trade demand, new teammates and a new coach, Rockets legend Rudy Tomjanovich, before the Rockets finally got back on track, losing a heartbreaking second round series to Seattle in 1993.

+The 1993-1994 started out with a record-breaking winning streak.
+Coach Rudy has finally had a plan that those of us who had been watching Hakeem play for half their lives thought was obvious.
+The plan was giving the rock to *Dream* and be ready to hit a shot.
+Nobody, not one single defender in the NBA, could stop *The Dream* one-on-one.
+Nobody.
+When he got the ball down in the post, he demanded a double or triple team.
+It wasn't like today's NBA when a double team means waving your arms in somebodies face, if you were going to help defend Hakeem, you had to commit, set your feet, get your balance, and put your body on the line.
+That's one, probably two Rockets wide open.
+The rest of the team was fully bought into the concept, Hakeem didn't need a side-kick star, everybody on the team was expected to step up when they were open and hit their shots, and they did.
+It was a workingman's professionalism, what's expected of you if you grew up in Houston.
+You're an NBA shooter, you been taking thousands of practice shots a day since you were a kid, you get a wide-open look in a game, you hit that.
+Hakeem didn't hold the ball, he beat his defenders or found you and you hit it.
+That doesn't work, you get the ball back to Hakeem and try again.
+The defense was equally simple.
+You stick to your man like glue, but he beats you, you at least funnel him towards The Dream, he'll block that shot or force the guy to kick it out.

+It was the best regular season the Rockets ever had.
+They won 58 games, and with Jordon playing baseball, Olajuwon was the clear-cut favorite for both MVP and Defensive Player of the Year.
+The Rockets rolled through Portland in the first round but went down 0-2 to Charles Barkley's Phoenix Suns in the second round, losing the opening two games where they lead in the fourth quarter.
+The Houston Chronicle, taking an entirely different approach than Sports Illustrated, called us "Choke City."
+The Rockets fought back hard, winning two in Arizona and one back home, setting up a dramatic game seven in Houston, where "Clutch City" was born.

+Houston took Utah down in five games in the Western Conference finals.
+The slogan for this playoff run was "Believe It."
+Houston believed it.
+The Rockets had been to the finals twice before, but this one was different.
+Hakeem didn't need to boast or make predictions or talk down his opponents.
+He was humble but focused, and all of us who'd been watching him play from the beginning knew he was ready.

+Houston faced New York in the finals, and it was a dog fight.
+I almost lost my mind when the Game 5 broadcast kept getting interrupted to follow coverage of O.J.
+Simpson Bronco chase.
+The Rockets were down 3-2 for the final two games in Houston.

+Everybody stepped up.
+Hakeem didn't have a side-kick, he had a team of heroes.
+Kevin, should have done your market research, there was already an American Mad Max by way of Florida.
+Vernon Maxwell was almost exactly the kind of player Michael Jordan was, except without all the vanity.
+Nope, Vernon wasn't vain, instead, he was bat-shit crazy.
+Sam Cassell, the Rookie, owning the offense, making the Knicks look the fool.
+Before he was Big-Shot Bob with seven rings, Robert Horry with the tomahawk jam and relentless D on the biggest stage.
+Other games it was Carl Herrera, Mario Ellie or Kenny Smith.
+It was as Hakeem got to the locker room early, choose a random teammate, and sprinkled a little dream dust on their uniform before the game.

+The Rockets won game 7 of the finals at home and brought the city of Houston it's first major sports championship.
+We Believed It.
+It was true.

+What came next?
+It's a travesty of history, that the Rockets championship repeat came sandwiched in between Michael Jordan's double three-peat.
+I want to write about the second run, but another 20,000 words about basketball might be too much.
+It is the greatest sports story ever, and has so many tangents and connections, I don't want to try to condense the glory.
+When there is a scoot for the Houston Rockets, that story will be my first contribution to the scoot-chain.

+I will reflect on one aspect of glory that I still get to appreciate every time I watch a game broadcast on TNT.
+The pre-game and half-time show on TNT is called *Inside the NBA*, and its features former NBA stars Charles Barkley, Shaquille O'Neal and the Rocket's Kenny Smith.
+Now Chuck and Shaq were MVPs, superstars, and mega-rich while Kenny was just a regular NBA player.
+Chuck and Shaq were not only great players, but real characters.
+Part of the fun of the show is the guys giving each other grief, and they generally are self-depreciating and play up their weaknesses and its usually good fun, but sometimes they get really nasty and it can turn ugly.

+In 1995, Kenny Smith's Rockets were the 6^th^ seed in the West, meaning they would not have home-court in any series.
+They played Charles Barkley's Suns for the second year in a row, in the second round of the playoffs.
+In 1994, the Rocket's were down 0-2 to the Suns, losing both at home, where the hometown newspaper declared them Choke City.
+In 1995, The Rockets were down 1-3 to the Suns.
+The Rockets won both series.
+In the Conference Finals, Olajuwon had the greatest individual playoff performance in NBA history, before or since, to beat the San Antonio Spurs.
+In the Finals, The Rockets beat the Shaquille O'Neal's Magic with a sweep, 4-0 and again were crowned champions at home in Houston.
+The motto for our city was, "Believe It, Again."

+Kenny Smith has the ultimate comeback anytime either of those other two giant fools mouth off about winning.
+All Kenny has to say, "Up 2-0, Chuck.
+Up 3-1, Chuck."
+Or "Sweep, Shaq.[^38]" He hardly ever brings it up, though both Shaq and Kenny give Chuck constant grief about not having a ring.
+I watch just waiting for that moment.
+It doesn't even have to be said, because I know, and Rockets Nation knows, let them fools laugh it up all they want, Kenny Smith is boss of that show.

 Hakeem Olajuwon is not GOAT because he was the greatest basketball player that ever lived.
 I concede that to Jordan without argument.
 Hakeem Olajuwon is the GOAT because he made every player around him better by an order of magnitude.
 Ask any player on those two championship teams, and they'll tell you the same thing -- they played beyond their known abilities because of Olajuwon.
 The real dream team was Hakeem's team, inspired, relentless, genius.
 That other Dream Team, Michael Jordan and his dirty traveling vanity band.

 The second type of hero that personifies the city of Houston is a different kind of hero.
-Luckily, the Rockets were able to fill their entire roster in those championship years with these kind of heroes.
+Luckily, the Rockets were able to fill their entire roster in those championship years with these kinds of heroes.
 Heroes like Mario Ellie, Kenny Smith, Robert Horry, Otis Thorpe, Vernon Maxwell, Sam Cassel, Matt Bullard, Clyde Drexler and Carl Herrera and even Scottie Brooks.
 These heroes fit a certain kind of mold, a kind of reluctant hero role, one well personified by the astronauts like Dick Scobee, as well as the engineers in Mission Control who brough the astronauts of Apollo 13 back from lunar orbit, safely.
 And further back than that, the roughnecks and engineers who turned a mosquito infested backwater swamp into the Energy Capital of the World.
 And even beyond that, to one of America's greatest and most original heroes, Sam Houston himself.

 The core identities of these heroes, and of Houstonians everywhere, is they shut up and just got the job done, by whatever means necessary.